 Chris Packham to explore his Asperger Syndrome in new BBC documentary

 The Springwatch presenter was diagnosed with Asperger's in 2005 at the age of 44

 "They picked on the wrong guy" – Chris Packham reacts after being cleared of assault while filming bird hunt documentary

 Chris Packham found not guilty of assault in Malta after bird hunt confrontation

 Meet Winterwatch's new presenter Gillian Burke

-Martin Hughes-Games pulls out of Autumnwatch event amid questions over BBC future
+Martin Hughes-Games pulls out of Autumnwatch press conference amid questions over BBC future

 Is Martin Hughes-Games leaving Springwatch?